Sarony11/revelations-app/README.md

-# Revelations Q&A Web Application
+# Connections Q&A Web Application

-Welcome to the repository of our social Revelations Q&A web application, designed for groups to engage in interactive question-and-answer sessions to create deep and insighful connections.
+Welcome to the repository of our social Connections Q&A web application, designed for groups to engage in interactive question-and-answer sessions to create deep and insighful connections.
 Our app curates packs of questions categorized by themes to facilitate lively discussions and group activities.

 ## Features